jinchenglee/CarND-Behavioral-Cloning/writeup.md

 ####3.
 Creation of the Training Set & Training Process

+Training data selection and preparation is a key starting step to pave base for all future work.
+Otherwise, it is just garbage in garbage out -- waste of time.

+When I casually collected my data, my data looks like this: left turn dominant and speed capped at fastest pace.
+Such data won't cover all/enough cases for model to learn good behavior in all scenarios in simulator or real world.

+![alt text][image11]

+Udacity provided training data contains good driving behavior.

+![alt text][image12]

-Udacity provided training data contains good driving behavior, I started with that using center image only.
+I started with Udacity's data using center image only.
 Here is an example image of center lane driving:

 ![alt text][image4]